 Who Was Anne Lister, 'Gentleman Jack' of Shibden Hall?

 Anne Lister (1791 - 1840) of Shibden Hall, near Halifax, was a remarkable woman; a landowner, business woman, diarist, mountaineer and traveller.
 Throughout her life she kept diaries which chronicled in a secret code the details of her daily life, including her love affairs with several women, her financial concerns, her industrial activities and her work improving Shibden Hall.
+Read on to discover the woman behind the legend!

-The Life and Death of Anne Lister
+The Life and Loves of Anne Lister

 Anne Lister was the eldest daughter of Jeremy Lister (1753 - 1836), who served with the British 10th Regiment of Foot in the Battles of Lexington and Concord in the American War of Independence.
 In August 1788 Jeremy married Rebecca Battle (1770 - 1817) and they settled on her small estate at Market Weighton in the East Riding of Yorkshire.
 They were regular visitors to Halifax and it was here that Anne Lister was born on 3rd April 1791.
 The Listers went on to have six children, but only Anne and her younger sister Marian survived to adulthood.